 There is a heavy emphasis on careers support in Years 10 and 11 where students are supported with their research and preparation for applications for post 16 education or training.
 The programme includes career sessions and 1:1 career guidance activities, information through talks in assemblies, work-related learning (one week’s work experience in the summer term of Year 10) and other outside agency intervention.

-For Year 11s, the autumn term is a crucial period where UCAS Progress profiles need to be completed.
+For Year 11s, the autumn term is a crucial period where personal statements and profiles need to be completed.
 The local FE colleges, 6th Forms and training providers hold their open days during this term offering students the opportunity to speak to tutors in their chosen subject areas, and experience the college environment.
 Most open days are held in the late afternoon/evenings and on weekends so as not to impact on their learning.
 We strongly recommend students attend these events and apply to at least two different colleges.

 Details of open days will be displayed in school but further information about courses and open days can be found by following the links below.